 China – Twin Peaks Mt Siguniang (Dafeng + Erfeng)

 The other three lower peaks are regular mountaineering destinations through all seasons.
-Mt Siguniang DaFeng (四姑娘山大峰 or 大姑娘山; literally: "peak of the oldest sister", 5038 m) is normally considered as a pure trekking peak while ErFeng (四姑娘山二峰 or 二姑娘山; literally: "peak of the second sister", 5276 m) and SanFeng (四姑娘山三峰 or 三姑娘山; literally: "peak of the third sister", 5355 m) are more challenging as it involves basic climbing technique.
+Mt Siguniang DaFeng (四姑娘山大峰 or 大姑娘山; literally: "peak of the oldest sister", 5038m) is a trekking peak.
+ErFeng (四姑娘山二峰 or 二姑娘山; literally: "peak of the second sister", 5276 m) is also a trekking peak but more challenging and tougher than DaFeng with steeper rock formation nearer to the top.
+SanFeng (四姑娘山三峰 or 三姑娘山; literally: "peak of the third sister", 5355m) has a fixed rope section near the peak and require rock scrambling for the summit section.

 About The Climb